TechChange/eslint-config/README.md

 npm install eslint-plugin-react-hooks
 ```

-Second, when you extend the `.estlintrc` file, you will have to suffic the extension with `/react`.
+Second, when you extend the `.estlintrc` file, you will have to suffix the extension with `/react`.
 ```json
 {
 	"extends": "eslint-config-techchange/react"